jannikalena/2020-ws_dojs/slides.md

 _Organization Accounts_

+* Group of 2 or more users representing real world organizations
 * Shared accounts where a business and an open-source project can collaborate across many projects at a time
 * Owner and admins can manage member access to data in organization
 * Sophisticated security and administrative features